 Maintaining a Healthy Mature Hairline

-- Gentle hair care; avoid excessive heat
+Gentle hair treatment; no excessive heat

-- Avoid tight hairstyles
+No tight hairstyles

 When to Seek Professional Advice

-- Increased hair shedding on a daily basis
+More hair loss on a daily basis

 Final Thoughts

-Frequently Asked Questions
+Frequently Asked Questions About Mature Hairline

 What Is a Mature Hairline?